nescobedo/responsive-og-news-site/README.md

-# Responsive Oil & Gas News Redesign templates
+# Responsive Oil & Gas News Website templates

 This is a site theme that I designed for Drilling Data in 2015.
 It's a responsive update to their desktop only site.